okmada123/syshooker/README.md

 # Syshooker
 Kernel driver that allows system call hooking using [InfinityHook](https://github.com/everdox/InfinityHook).
-Developed as an anti-anti-debug solution.
+Developed as an anti-anti-debug solution for dynamic malware analysis.

 **Use at your own risk.**